Tuesday, July 29, 2014

 The Glaucon Case

 In Book II of Plato’s Republic, Glaucon relates the story of a shepherd who, during a violent rainstorm and an earthquake which breaks the ground and creates a chasm, descends into the fissure and discovers many wonders, including a bronze horse with window-like openings in it.
 The shepherd climbs through one and discovers a corpse wearing nothing but a ring of gold on its finger.
 He returns to his life above ground and, while playing with the ring, discovers that when he turns the hoop toward himself he becomes invisible, and when he turns it away from him becomes visible again.
 In short time, thanks to his newfound power, he seduces the king’s wife, kills the king with her help, and takes over the kingdom.
 The upshot of Glaucon’s story is that given the right opportunity, we will turn from the path of virtue and do what we can to achieve our ambitions, fulfill our pleasures, and abandon ourselves to unrepentant profligacy.
-“Even those who practice justice,” observes Glaucon, “do so against their will because the lack the power to do wrong.”
+“Even those who practice justice,” observes Glaucon, “do so against their will because they lack the power to do wrong.”

 This is an incredibly cynical view.
 According to this logic, the only reason we behave with any virtue at all is because we’re seen by other people.
 Our real inner nature is chronically frustrated by the constraints imposed on us by the possibility of someone else seeing what we do.
 That’s it: sheer visibility is the only motivating engine of the good we do and the bad we avoid doing.